PacificBiosciences/kineticsTools/test/cram/long_running/README.txt

        " -in ".join(bam_files))
   call("samtools index aligned3.bam")

-Running ipdSummary.py on these inputs takes 1-3 hours on our cluster.
+Running ipdSummary on these inputs takes 1-3 hours on our cluster.
 This can be significantly reduced by using parallelization, but this introduces stochastic behavior for some jobs.